snRNA-seq Guide: cluster QC

 Doublet Score

-In the ERC data the scDblFInderScore was close to 0 or 1.
+In the ERC data the scDblFInderScore for a cluster was either close to 0 or 1.
 Doublet clusters can look fine in other metrics but have super high doublet scores (ex.
 Astro.4 & Astro.5)

 Violin plot of scDblFInderScore: cutoff is >0.5